 If perhaps the irritation is just a flea bite, the baby powder may help.

 If your dog is coned and can’t lick the hot spot, then it’s OK to leave it on and see if it helps.

 If not coned, however, do not leave a thick layer, or the dog will lick it off and ingest it, which is bad for your dog.

 Baby powder has, for years, been under fire for inhalation risks.
 Anything used on a baby will go through intense scrutiny, and concern is “what happens if a baby inhales baby powder.”

-This is valid and is accurate for your fur baby as well.
-The caution here is to ensure you apply a light dusting of baby powder, let it sit a few minutes, then brush it out.
+This is valid and accurate for your fur baby as well.
+The caution here is to ensure you apply a light dusting of baby powder, let it sit for a few minutes, then brush it out.